scottcorgan/tapes/README.md

 ## Methods

-### suite(name, callback)
+### test(name, callback)

-Create a new suite of tests.
-No need to call `t.end()` on a test suite; suite will automatically end after all test have finished.
+Create a new tests, exactlty the same as tapes's test() command.

-The callback is passed the normal instance of the `Tape` class in order to create tests, setups, teardowns, and nested suites.
-This suite instance does not provide assertion methods, but they are available inside of suite tests.
+The callback is passed the normal instance of the `Tape` class in order to create tests, setups and teardowns.

 ### t.beforeEach(callback)